All Episodes

 And that would be devastating.

-The fact of the matter is that most liberals cannot be honest with you about what they really hope happens or what they really want to happen, or what they really intend to do.
+The fact of the matter is that most liberals cannot be honest with you about what they really hope happens or what they really want to happen or what they really intend to do.

-Because if they ever really were, if that ever happens, and it has, they don't win much.
+Because if they ever, really were, if that ever happens, and it has, they don't win much.

-So that's the primary reason for the prompter is to keep Obama on message and disciplined so that he doesn't wander off and give up the game.
+They're resoundingly defeated, particularly in national So that's the primary reason for the prompter is to keep Obama on message and disciplined so that he doesn't wander off and give up the game.

 And the controversy on this continues to ratchet up as the pressure is being brought to bear by Dingy Harry to get this thing signed and sent over to the House.

-So the latest thing that's happened is a CBO report has been issued on its costs, benefit analysis, the uh impact on the deficit and so forth.
+So the latest thing that's happened is a CBO report has been issued on its costs, benefit analysis, the impact on the deficit and so forth.

-And the first report I have I want to share with you from Reuters.
+And the first report I have, I want to share with you from Reuters.

-And the headline, Senate immigration bill to aid economy budget office says.
+And the headline, Senate Immigration Bill to Aid Economy, Budget Office says.

-Now I'm telling you, uh folks, the the this is just factually impossible.
+Now, I'm telling you, folks, this is just factually impossible, but I'll share it with you.

 By the way, just like the CBO said Obamacare was going to cut the deficit and lower the cost of health care.